EXPERIENCE

 Esthertown

-One of the largest early settlements in Rideau Lakes was the present-day location of Jones Falls.
-During the canal construction years from 1826-1832, the site was the home of at least 246 workers with additional family members.
+Did you know that one of the largest early settlements in Rideau Lakes was the present-day location of Jones Falls?
+During the Rideau Canal construction years from 1826-1832, the site was the home of at least 246 workers with additional family members.
+Yes, you read that correctly!
 The contractor, John Redpath, a master stonemason from Montreal, recruited a number of Scots, Irish and French-Canadian workers for this project.
-In honour of John By’s wife Esther, the little settlement was called “Esthertown” also referred to as “Estherville.”
-Read more about Esthertown
+In honour of Col. John By’s wife Esther, the little settlement was called “Esthertown” also referred to as “Estherville.”
+Read more about Esthertown.

 esthertown burrowes